Failed Back Surgery Syndrome

 • Sharp, pricking, and stabbing pain in the extremities

-What are the treatment options for failed back surgery (post-laminectomy syndrome)?
+What are the treatment options for failed back surgery syndrome?

-Treatment options for failed back surgery (post-laminectomy syndrome) include:
+Treatment options for failed back surgery syndrome include:

-The best way to avoid failed back surgery or post-laminectomy syndrome is to try alternative treatment options for pain management.
-If you have determined that surgery is your best option research the surgery and make sure the successful outcome statistics are high.
-Additionally, it is important to ensure that the injury you will be having surgery on is in fact the source of your pain.
+The only guaranteed way to avoid failed back surgery syndrome is to avoid surgery altogether.
+You can meet with a pain medicine specialist to discuss alternative option to surgery.
+If you have determined that surgery is your best option, research the surgery and make sure the successful outcome statistics are high.
+You should also discuss this with your surgeon prior to surgery.